hbctraining/Pseudobulk-for-scRNAseq/lessons/04_pseudobulk_DE_analysis.md

 Mrpl15 267.61120     -0.0334181  0.147426 0.78522621 0.9185463
 Lypla1 152.10108      0.4480539  0.159921 0.00120728 0.0133217
 ```

+> #### Why do I see so many NA values in my results table?
+> The missing values represent genes that have undergone filtering as part of the DESeq() function.
+Prior to differential expression analysis it is beneficial to omit genes that have little or no chance of being detected as differentially expressed.
+This will increase the power to detect differentially expressed genes.
+DESeq2 does not physically remove any genes from the original counts matrix, and so all genes will be present in your results table.
+For more detailed information, take a look at this lesson on [gene-level filtering](https://hbctraining.github.io/DGE_workshop_salmon_online/lessons/05b_wald_test_results.html#gene-level-filtering).

 We should have six columns of information reported for each gene (row).
 We can use the `mcols()` function to extract information on what the values stored in each column represent: